AMoorer/PKFX_Tools/tools/fxspritemaker/ROADMAP.md

 ---

-*This roadmap is subject to change based on development priorities, community feedback, and technical feasibility.*
+*This roadmap is subject to change based on development priorities, community feedback, technical feasibility and the entirely unpredictable whims of the author who needs to spend less time coding and more time hanging out with his rescue dogs.*